 Blackberry (Rosaceae) is a perennial native of Europe, but thrives in all similar climates around the world.
 There are several hundred species of blackberry, and it is considered an invasive weed in Australia, New Zealand, and some American states like Oregon and Washington (“Himalaya” variety).
 Ironically, the fruits of blackberry are rich in antioxidants and therefore it is cultivated in Oregon for its fruit harvest, proving that a weed is only a weed as long it is regarded as such.

 Most blackberry varieties are scrambling bushes growing to about 1-2 m high, and have stems that reach 7 m in length.
 It spreads rapidly by means of underground runners and seed dispersal (birds eat and spread its seeds).

 In spring, pull out the young plants before they establish feeder roots, and cut back established plants and dig up the roots during the summer.
-Organic herbicides with acid solutions above 20% concentration appear to be effective in controlling blackberry; as does Greenergy’s Blackberry and Brush Block.
+Organic herbicides with acid solutions above 20% concentration appear to be effective in controlling blackberry, as is Dr Earth’s Organic Herbicide Spray.
 Spray on new shoots when they are 6-12 inches tall.